Adventure-Tech/ORM/README.md

 ```

 You can then use the custom `ColumnAnnotation` just as you would the normal `#[Column]` annotation:

-This is then utilised in the entity by
 ```php
 #[Entity]
 class FooEntity